cassar/uncle_chat/README.md

-# Place your app's docs here.
+# Chat App

-## New to Volt?
+## Description
-Be sure to read the volt docs at http://voltframework.com/docs
+A chat application to keep in touch with my nieces.